-These patterns hold for both in-person visits and remote online visits to public libraries.
-Higher proportions of women than men tend to use both forms of
+These patterns generally hold for both in-person visits and remote online visits to public libraries.
+Higher proportions of women than men tend to use both modes of access except for the over 64 age category, where men are more like to visit.
+(Table 61)